A Guide To Bonding at Home

-After a few days of this, move the crates as close to each other as you can, but move them apart immediately if the rabbits are nipping at each other.
+After a few days of this, move the pens as close to each other as you can, but move them apart immediately if the rabbits are nipping at each other.
 If they are trying to groom each other, or are lying next to each other, take the next step.
 (If the rabbits never stop nipping at each other, you might want to start over with a different rabbit, although it is possible that, if you continue with the next steps, you might still get a pairing.)

 Take the two rabbits to a neutral area that is fairly large–at least 8 ft by 4 ft, but larger if possible.
 (A neutral territory is one that neither rabbit has spent enough time in to feel a sense of ownership.)
 If the surface is linoleum or tile, rather than carpet, the rabbits will be unable to get traction, and will be less likely to hurt each other if they do start fighting.
 On the other hand, a flat carpet, with no pile, provides traction, and makes the rabbits feel more secure.
 I select the type of flooring I use based on how I perceive the rabbits; slick if I think there will be major scuffling; carpeted, if either rabbit isn’t totally confident.
-(Some people use a bathtub to introduce rabbits, but I prefer a larger space so the meeting can be more “natural.”)

 Wear heavy shoes or boots (sports shoes are usually sufficient, but avoid sandals), and have a broom handy.
 Put the two rabbits in the neutral territory simultaneously, and stay with them.
 Don’t have more than one person in the area at a time, because if the rabbits start to fight, two people may knock into each other and be unable to separate the rabbits.
 If the rabbits do start to fight, use the broom or your feet to separate them.
-Grab one with your hand only when you have them separated so you aren’t bitten by a rabbit who thinks you are part of the other rabbit!
+Grab one with your hand only when you have them separated so you aren’t bitten by a rabbit who thinks you are the other rabbit!